-Any employee or applicant who believes that s/he has been subjected to discrimination, retaliation, or denied reasonable accommodation may seek resolution of his/her complaint through the procedures described in Policy 8913 - Section 504/ADA Prohibition Against Disability Discrimination In Employment.
+Any employee or applicant who makes an individual complaint believesing that s/he hasthey have been subjected to discrimination, retaliation, or deniedal of reasonable accommodation has occurred, may seek resolution of his/hertheirbased on the complaint through the procedures described in Policy 31238913 - Section 504/ADA Prohibition Against Disability Discrimination In Employment.
 The complaint procedure involves an investigation of the individual's claims and a process for rendering a decision regarding whether the charges are substantiated.